milkid1412/TimeLimitItem/README.md

  - [ ] Test this plugin in server XD

 ## Knwon Bugs
- - If there are any knwon bugs, plz contact me at:
+ - If you find any bugs of this plugin, plz contact me at:
      - Kakao Talk - nine_hyeon
      - Discord: 구현#1342